10 situations where a teleprompter is useful

 The same script can feel different in a vertical clip, a longer YouTube video, a live presentation, or a private team update.
 Before recording, decide where the video or speech will be used, how much time the viewer has, and whether the final version needs captions, trimming, resizing, or a follow-up link.

-Record a short test before the full take
+Do a short test before the full recording

 Try one short use case first.
 A successful 30-second test teaches more than reading a long feature list.